E09

 How to Fix / Troubleshooting

 Safety first: Turn OFF the breaker and wait several minutes before opening the unit.
-Capacitors may retain charge.
+Capacitors may retain a charge.

 • 1.
 Power-cycle: Turn the breaker OFF for 5 minutes, then ON.
 Some transient faults clear after a full discharge of internal capacitors.

 • 2.
-Inspect for surge damage: With power OFF and cover removed, look for burnt components, bulging capacitors, or a burnt smell on the main control board.
+Inspect for surge damage: With power OFF and the cover removed, look for burnt components, bulging capacitors, or a burnt smell on the main control board.
 Check any internal fuses (if user-serviceable) with a multimeter for continuity.

 Resolution: If an internal fuse is blown, replace it only with the exact same type and rating specified by Lectron.
-If it blows again or visible board damage is present, the main control board or entire EVSE must be replaced by a qualified technician.
+If it blows again or visible board damage is present, the main control board or the entire EVSE must be replaced by a qualified technician.

 Advertisements